elenamosk/NGOs/README.md

 # NGOs
 Here is an example of an analysis of data on nongovernmental organizations with consultative status ECOSOS UN.
-This analysis was prepared as a part of a report for research grant from the Russian Science Foundation.
+It was prepared as a part of a report for research grant from the Russian Science Foundation.